TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-At the end of the PDF, we have discover some potential useful `SQL` credentials: `PublicUser:GuestUserCantWrite1`
+At the end of the PDF, we have discovered some potentially useful `SQL` credentials: `PublicUser:GuestUserCantWrite1`

 They are mentioned in the following excerpt: